pliduino/aurora-interpreter/README.md

 ```
   -c --compile   -> Pre-compiles code into bytecode
   -x --execute   -> Executes pre-compiled code
-  -t --transpile -> Transpiles your code to C
+  -t --transpile -> Transpiles your code to C (Does not support function for now)
 ```

 ## Goals
 - [ ] Use LLVM instead of transpiler
-- [ ] Turn variable array into a dictionary and use hashes instead of indice
 - [ ] Add flow control
+- [ ] Add loops